codeginge/projects/tech_tree/README.md

 	1b -Done- creates resources from template
-	1c -Done- removes resources (if at least doc_link and id are deleted on google sheet) 2a -Done- go through list of people on status page and create student and teacher login creds 3a -InProgress- per student keep ids up to date with resource ids for techs, projects and contracts 4a -NotStarted- run through user input queue and update comments from student inputs 4b -NotStarted- run through user input queue and update completion from teacher inputs
+	1c -Done- removes resources (if at least doc_link and id are deleted on google sheet) 2a -Done- go through list of people on status page and create student and teacher login creds 3a -Done- keep ids up to date with ids for techs, projects and contracts 3b -Done- per student put gsheet data into json dict structure and save to status file 4a -NotStarted- run through user input queue and update comments from student inputs 4b -NotStarted- run through user input queue and update completion from teacher inputs